Tropes associated with Owen Pallett include:

 - Rage Against the Author / Rage Against the Heavens: The second half of Heartland.

 - The moniker he began his career with is an obvious one.
-Oddly, he doesn't consider any of the games in the series as one of his top 20 video games.
+He doesn't consider any of the games in the series as one of his top 20 video games though.

 - The title of "This Is the Dream of Win & Regine" alludes to Dntel and Ben Gibbard's "(This Is) The Dream of Evan and Chan" and includes the names of Owen's old colleagues from Arcade Fire.